stallman-j/ekonomR/vignettes/basic-cleaning_gcb.md

 Here's what we're going to do for each sheet:

 1. Bring the sheet into R, lopping off the extra rows at the top
 2. Turn the sheet into a long data frame.
-By **long data** here, we mean data in which an observation is a unique unit (here a country) at a unique point in time (a year).
-That makes the data frame have lots of rows, so it's, well, long.
+By **long data**, I mean data in which an observation is a unique unit (here a country) at a unique point in time (a year).
+This type of organization makes the data frame have lots of rows, so it's, well, long.
 3. Tidy up the columns and create variables as necessary so that it'll be easy to merge the sheets together into a single data frame and then eventually with other data.

 Once we've done that, we'll merge each of those temp files together to make each of territorial emissions, consumption emissions, and transfers a column in our data set.